Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides no guidance on when to use this tool versus alternatives like 'getPersonByEmail' or 'listPeople'.
-It lacks context about prerequisites, such as needing a person ID, or exclusions, leaving the agent to infer usage from the name alone.
+The description provides no guidance on when to use this tool versus alternatives such as 'getPersonByEmail' or 'listPeople'.
+It does not mention any conditions, prerequisites, or exclusions.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.